 But it's the pre-sleep routine that can help us the most and it's as important for adults as it is for kids, so I'll expand on that one the most but I will also give you extra tips for enhancing the quality of your sleep as well.

 Blue light from our screens (TVs, phones, tablets and computers) make our brain think that it is still daylight and to stay alert and in action.
 We want to encourage the body's natural circadian rhythm by not looking at too much artificial light at night when we are supposed to be increasing our melatonin levels and winding down.
 So dim your lights 2 hours before bed (and install warm light bulbs instead of cool light bulbs) and get off your screens a couple of hours before bed as well.
+I'm also a fan of using blue light blocking glasses if on your computer or watching tv after sunset.
+My kids and I wear Baxter Blues (not sponsored!)

 Do things in the 2 hours before bed that relax you and connect you with yourself or your family like talking, reading, knitting, meditation and a warm shower or bath.
 Writing in your journal or diary is also useful at this time because you can brain dump any tasks or thoughts to address the following day instead of mulling those topics over in the middle of the night!